ultraflame4/TiledImage/README.md

-# TiledImage V2
+# TiledImage V3

-This is the second version of tiled image.
-There will be major command option changes.

-This program creates an image, from many different sets of images.
-How does it work?
-It uses a reference image, which will be the

-### Install
-Python required
-Install with pip : `pip install git+https://github.com/ultraflame4/TiledImage.git`

-### Usage
-**Command**

-wip
+This program composites many images into one big image using a set of images and a reference image